pikulbrita/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote emphasizes that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It suggests programmers should focus first on writing clear, correct, and maintainable code.
 Only after profiling and identifying genuine bottlenecks should they consider optimizations.
 This advice encourages a balanced approach to software development, where performance enhancements are data-driven rather than speculative or premature.

+# 2024-02-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it breeds bugs and maintenance nightmares.
+Remember that code is read far more often than it is written, so write with readability in mind.
+Continuously refactor, aiming to reduce redundancy and improve the logical flow of your programs.
+Lastly, embrace the power of modular design, as it allows for better scalability, reusability, and debugging."